lammps/lammps/doc/src/fix_gcmc.rst

 *full_energy* option is used.

-Inserted atoms and molecules are assigned random velocities based on the specified temperature *T*.
+Inserted atoms and molecules are assigned random velocities based on the specified temperature :math:`T`.
 Because the relative velocity of all atoms in the molecule is zero, this may result in inserted molecules that are systematically too cold.
 In addition, the intramolecular potential energy of the inserted molecule may cause the kinetic energy